colin3131/SchoolProjects/README.md

-# SchoolProjects
+# Schoo Projects
-Compilation of Notable Projects from my coursework at Pitt
+Compilation of notable projects from my coursework at Pitt